-How to Apply
+How to apply

-Primary School Application Guide 2019/20 [pdf document]
+Primary Guide for Parents 2023-24 [pdf document]

 If you do not have access to the internet, then an application form can be obtained from the School Admissions Team.

 Where a family intends to move into the Borough, a request for a school place based on the new address cannot be considered until a letter is provided from a licensed conveyancer or solicitor confirming exchange of contracts.